 Who are The Partisans

 Italian Partisan groups were born during the Second World War.
 Fascist Italy was at war with the Nazis.
 But in 1943 Italy declared unconditional surrender to the Allies (US, England, France, URSS).
-The Campaign for Liberation of Italy from the German forces began.
+The Campaign for the Liberation of Italy from the German forces began.
 So, Anti-fascists and soldiers of the ex-Italian Royal Army created the first Partisan groups.

 In the beginning, they consisted of only a few thousand people.
-But as time goes by, the Resistenza reinforced its ranks with workers, peasants, and draft dodgers of the Italian Social Republic.
+But as time went by, the Resistenza reinforced its ranks with workers, peasants, and draft dodgers of the Italian Social Republic.
 In the end, they counted more than three hundred thousand followers.

 For two years, they opposed an armed resistance against the German invaders and a civil war against the Italian Fascists.